 The feedback heard has informed the implementation paper, which maps out the new Youth Transitions supports and services.
 The implementation paper includes key themes and guiding principles to consider.

 The implementation paper was posted online for public feedback throughout Summer 2022.
 Responses from First Nations, along with Métis, Urban Indigenous leadership organizations, Indigenous peoples, youth and young adults, community partners, and the public will help guide planning for the new supports.

-Please note; the potential legislative options for consideration are specific to replacing the Agreements with Young Adults program and supports for youth transitioning out of government care.
+Please note that the potential legislative options that were shared for consideration are specific to replacing the Agreements with Young Adults program and supports for youth transitioning out of government care.
 They are unrelated to any other legislative proposals under development at MCFD.

 Date: July 15, 2022 to September 12, 2022